coderefinery/git-intro/_episodes/10-conflicts.md

   - Monolithic entangled spaghetti-code maximizes risk of conflicts.
   - Modular programming minimizes risk of conflicts.
 - Technical measures
-  - Push early and often.
+  - **Push early and often** - this is one of the happy, rare circumstances when everyone doing the selfish thing (pushing as early as practical) results in best case for everyone!
+  - Pull/rebase often to keep up to date with upstream.
   - Resolve conflicts early.
-  - If the branch affects code that is likely to be modified by others:
-    - the branch should be short-lived and/or merge often to the main development line
-    - the branch should merge the main development line often to stay up-to-date

 Discuss how Git handles conflicts compared to the Google Drive.